 Create a wall of happiness

 Photos, typography, motivational quotes and pictures that you love act as a daily reminder of this exciting new chapter of your life.
 For a curated look in your gallery wall, try to stick to a colour palette and keep the frames to the same colour, you can always source secondhand frames and paint them using your new upcycling skills.

-Rosie Green is a journalist for ELLE, Vogue, The Telegraph and a columnist for Red.
-Her book, How to Heal a Broken Heart, is a best seller
+Rosie Green has written for pretty much every lifestyle title in the UK, as well as several international titles.
+Beloved for her frank and honest take on family life, she regularly covers beauty, interiors, home life and happiness, too.
+She is a journalist for ELLE, Vogue, The Telegraph and a columnist for the Mail on Sunday.
+Her book, How to Heal a Broken Heart, is a best seller.